john-guerra/nodeExpressMongoRedisEJSPassport/README.md

 # nodeExpressSqliteEJS
-An Example Application Using Node + Expres + SQlite + EJS implementing a simple reference manager
+A basic example developed in class demonstrating how to combine Node + Express + Passport + EJS + Mongo + Redis

 ## Using it